 What kind of fabric blend is it?
 100% cotton or is it mixed with another fabric fiber?
 I've never seen hydrogen peroxide do that to a cotton fabric before, white or not.
 Perhaps it was because you put it out in the sun while the peroxide was on it?

 I have had the privledge of the same thing happening.
 A nice pair of white capri jeans (cotton & 2% spandex) turn yellow in the sun after peroxide use.
 Are they toast now?
 I have washed them several times now and they still remain yellow.

 We are trying a combination of white vinegar & baking soda to remove the peroxide stain from a white karate uniform.
 We used the peroxide to get out a dried in blood stain.
-Now we are trying to fight the yellow.
-It seems to be lightening the yellow spot as we speak, we are on the second time.

 I treated my husband's 100cotton t-shirt with peroxide.
 Put it out in the sun and it's all yellow in big splotches now.
 Any help is appreciated

 Try white toothpaste, take a generous amount and a toothbrush you dont use and try scrubbing the stain out that way.
 Make sure you use a pure white toothpaste otherwise your just making another stain.